miramastoras/centrolign_analysis/analysis_notes/guide_tree_method1/notes.md

 ### Testing new guide tree method - chr12 initial test no gaps

+In this method we freeze the deep nodes of the tree, then re-infer the subtrees using neighbor joining and the pairwise distances from centrolign.
+Starting off we'll test splitting the tree into 5 subgroups, and using chr12.

-1. Plot pairwise alignments for centrolign on 128 HPRC samples, chr12
+#### 1. Plot pairwise alignments for centrolign on 128 HPRC samples, chr12

 ![chr12_tree](pics/chr12_initial_test_nogaps_pairwise_tree_heatmap.png)